Overview

 - Informational Items

-- Items such as course titles and descriptions or changes in the type of course (e.g., core to an elective) must also be submitted using the COI Submission Web Form
+- Items such as course title changes must also be submitted using the COI Submission Web Form.

 Upon submission, you will receive a confirmation email, and a member of the Academic Affairs team will reach out with any questions.
 Please note the COI review period is rolling, and decisions may be administered at any time during the review period.